I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONThis policy discusses the use of real-time intra-fraction target tracking during radiation therapy (“real-time tracking”).
+DESCRIPTIONThis policy discusses the use of real-time intra-fraction target tracking during radiotherapy (“real-time tracking”).
 These techniques enable adjustment of the target radiation while it is being delivered (i.e., intra-fraction adjustments) to compensate for movement of the organ inside the body.
-Real-time tracking, which may or may not use radiographic images, is one of many techniques referred to as “image-guided radiation therapy” (IGRT).
-For this policy, real-time tracking is defined as frequent or continuous target tracking in the treatment room during radiation therapy, with periodic or continuous adjustment to targeting made on the basis of target motion detected by the tracking system.
-This policy does not address approaches used to optimize consistency of patient positioning in setting up either the overall treatment plan or individual treatment sessions (i.e., inter-fraction adjustments), instead it deals with approaches to monitor target movement within a single treatment session.
-This policy will also not address technologies using respiratory gating.
+Real-time tracking, which may or may not use radiographic images, is one of many techniques referred to as “image-guided radiotherapy” (IGRT).
+For this policy, real-time tracking is defined as frequent or continuous target tracking in the treatment room during radiotherapy, with periodic or continuous adjustment to targeting made on the basis of target motion detected by the tracking system.
+This policy does not address approaches used to optimize consistency of patient positioning in setting up either the overall treatment plan or individual treatment sessions (i.e., inter-fraction adjustments); instead it deals with approaches to monitor target movement within a single treatment session, which includes technologies using respiratory gating.
+This policy does not address IGRT used as part of stereotactic (body) radiation therapy.

 In general, intra-fraction adjustments can be grouped into two categories: online and off-line.
 An online correction occurs when corrections or actions occur at the time of radiation delivery on the basis of predefined thresholds.
 An off-line approach refers to target tracking without immediate intervention.

-During radiation therapy, it is important to target the tumor so that radiation treatment is delivered to the tumor but surrounding tissue is spared.
+During radiotherapy, it is important to target the tumor so that radiation treatment is delivered to the tumor, but surrounding tissue is spared.
 This targeting seems increasingly important as dose-escalation is used in an attempt to improve long-term tumor control and improve patient survival.
 Over time, a number of approaches have evolved to improve targeting of the radiation dose.
-Better targeting has been achieved through various approaches to radiation therapy, such as 3-D conformal treatment and intensity-modulated radiation therapy (IMRT).
-For prostate cancer, use of a rectal balloon has been reported to improve consistent positioning of the prostate and thus reduce rectal tissue irradiation during radiation therapy treatment of prostate cancer.
-In addition, more sophisticated imaging techniques, including use of implanted fiducial markers, has been used to better position the tumor (patient) as part of treatment planning and individual radiation treatment sessions.
+Better targeting has been achieved through various approaches to radiotherapy, such as 3-D conformal treatment (3D-CRT), and intensity-modulated radiation therapy (IMRT).
+For prostate cancer, use of a rectal balloon has been reported to improve consistent positioning of the prostate and thus reduce rectal tissue irradiation during radiotherapy treatment of prostate cancer.
+In addition, more sophisticated imaging techniques, including use of implanted fiducial (radio-opaque) markers, has been used to better position the tumor (patient) as part of treatment planning and individual radiation treatment sessions.

-As noted above, the next step in this evolving process of improved targeting is the use of devices to track the target (tumor motion) during radiation treatment sessions and allow adjustment of the radiation dose during a session based on tumor movement.
-While not an exhaustive list, examples of some U.S. Food and Drug Administration (FDA) cleared devices are listed in the following section.
-Some of the devices are referred to as “4-D imaging.”
-One such device is the Calypso® 4D Localization System.
-This system uses a group of 3 electromagnetic transponders (Beacon®) implanted in the prostate to allow continuous localization of a treatment isocenter.
-The transponders are 8.5 mm long and have a diameter of 1.85 mm.
+As previously noted, the next step in this evolving process of improved targeting is the use of devices to track the target (tumor motion) during radiation treatment sessions and allow adjustment of the radiation dose during a session based on tumor movement.
+Some of the devices cleared by the U.S. Food and Drug Administration (FDA) are referred to as “4-D imaging” (not to be confused with 4D-CT, described earlier).
+One such device is the Calypso® 4D Localization System (Varian Medical Systems; Palo Alto, CA).
+This system uses a group of 3 electromagnetic transponders (Beacon®) implanted in or near the tumor to allow continuous localization of a treatment isocenter.
+Beacon® transponders are 8.5 mm long and have a diameter of 1.85 mm.
 The 3 transponders have a “field of view” of 14-cm square with a depth of 27 cm.

-The Calypso 4D localization system obtained FDA clearance for prostate cancer in March 2006 through the 510(k) process (K060906).
-This system was considered equivalent to existing devices such as implanted fiducials.
+The Calypso® 4D Localization System obtained FDA clearance for prostate cancer in March 2006 through the 510(k) process (K060906) and for other soft tissue tumors in May 2003 (K080726).
+This system was considered equivalent to existing devices such as implanted fiducials and other body-positioning technologies.

-POLICYReal-time intra-fraction target during radiation therapy to adjust radiation doses or monitor target movement during individual radiation therapy treatment sessions is considered not medically necessary.
+POLICYReal-time intra-fraction target tracking during radiotherapy to adjust radiation doses or monitor target movement during individual radiation therapy treatment sessions is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.